 - Tank decorations

-- Floating plants
+- Aquatic plants

 - Aquarium water testing kit

-Setting Up Your Aquarium – Step-By-Step
+Setting Up Your Aquarium – A Step-By-Step Guide

-- Rinse the gravel under running water to remove dust.
+- Clean the gravel under running water.

 Health and Disease